Lampro-Mellon/Quasar/README.md

 2. Setup RV_ROOT to point to the path in your local filesystem
 3. Determine your configuration {optional}
 4. Run make with tools/Makefile

+## Release Notes for this version
+Please see [release notes](release-notes.md) for changes and bug fixes in this version of Quasar.

 ### Configurations